 Matthew 22:8-9 "Then he said to his slaves, 'The wedding is ready, but those who were invited were not worthy.
 'Go therefore to the main highways, and as many as you find there, invite to the wedding feast.'

 From Paul’s writings, we learn that Israel's rejection of Christ and the corresponding new covenant/contract is a temporary event.
 When the fullness of the Gentiles has come in, then Israel will have a change of heart, accept Yeshua as the Messiah, and receive salvation.
 The new everlasting covenant will be established with Israel at that time.
-Remember, that new covenant too was intended to be exclusive to Israel as an addendum to the everlasting nature of the original covenant.
+Remember, that new covenant, too, was intended to be exclusive to Israel as an addendum to the everlasting nature of the original covenant.

 Romans 11:25 For I do not want you, brethren, to be uninformed of this mystery—so that you will not be wise in your own estimation-- that a partial hardening has happened to Israel until the fullness of the Gentiles has come in;

 Old Testament prophecy tells of a return of the children of Israel to their land by God’s doing.
-This too indicates that God is not finished with the Israelites.
+This, too, indicates that God is not finished with the Israelites.
 Consequently, we have four distinct people groups to examine.

 Gentiles, Christian Gentiles, Messianic Israelites, and Jews (those of Israel who continue to reject Jesus) now exist as distinct people groups.
-Of these, Gentiles and Jews, unless they accept God’s invitation into salvation, remain outside of God’s favour.
+Of these, Gentiles and Jews, unless they accept God’s invitation to salvation, remain outside of God’s favour.

 While it is true that, in Christ, there is "neither Jew nor Greek, there is neither slave nor free man, there is neither male nor female" (Galatians 3:28), this does not mean that there are no Jews and no Greeks (Gentiles), nor that there are no males or females.
-This does not mean that husbands are no longer the head and wives are no longer expected to give themselves in submission to their husbands.
-Certainly, there are Jews and Greeks, and male and female, there is, however, no advantage of one over the other—in Christ.
+This does not mean that husbands are no longer the head, and wives are no longer expected to give themselves in submission to their husbands.
+Certainly, there are Jews and Greeks, and male and female; there is, however, no advantage of one over the other—in Christ.

-I separate Messianic Israelites and Christian Gentiles because, in Acts 15, a distinction was made in the requirements or expectations on these two Messianic groups.
+I separate Messianic Israelites and Christian Gentiles because, in Acts 15, a distinction was made in the requirements or expectations placed on these two Messianic groups.

 Acts 15:23-28 “…and they sent this letter by them, "The apostles and the brethren who are elders, to the brethren in Antioch and Syria and Cilicia who are from the Gentiles, greetings….
 For it seemed good to the Holy Spirit and to us to lay upon [Gentile Christians] no greater burden than these essentials…”

-Clearly, there remains a distinction between these two groups, one which I believe will be finally removed when the body of Christ—the called out ones i.e. Christian Gentiles—are united as in marriage to the bride of Christ—the elected ones, i.e. Messianic Israelites (see The Church is Not the Bride).
+There remains a distinction between these two groups, one which I believe will be finally removed when the body of Christ—the called out ones i.e. Christian Gentiles—are united as in marriage to the bride of Christ—the elected ones, i.e. Messianic Israelites (see The Church is Not the Bride).

 That God is not finished with Israel is obvious from the words of the archangel Gabriel to Daniel: